amirrsm/LearningGo/count_words/README.md

 # Word Counter
-firs mini project for learning `GoLang`.
+First mini project for learning `GoLang`.

 A simple Go program that counts word occurrences in text.
 This program offers two modes of operation:
 1. Count words from standard input